Grade Level5-6, 7-8, 9-10, 11-12

 3-4 class periods, 40 minutes in length

-carrageenan found at https://www.dickblick.com/products/jacquard-carrageenan/, paper, tray large enough to accommodate paper, jars, or droppers to hold watered down paint, and acrylic paint, a blender if possible and a large drying rack.
+carrageenan found at https://www.dickblick.com/products/jacquard-carrageenan/, paper, a tray large enough to accommodate paper, jars, or droppers to hold watered-down paint, and acrylic paint, a blender if possible, and a large drying rack.
 For making the bag and box, glue sticks, scissors (or X-Acto knives if you feel comfortable and have introduced students to how to use the knives safely), a ruler, and a pencil.

 Students will be able to understand surface tension as it relates to creating marbled paper.
 Students will understand some history of marbling.
 Students will be able to create patterns by floating colors on top of the water and applying them to paper to create an original print.
 Students will make an origami box and/or gift bag with the paper

 A handout or projection on the history of marbled paper and the role of surface tension.
 Students may be familiar with the concept from science class.

 I start with setting up a station for marbling in class.
-In advance, I usually make up a couple of containers full by adding about two tablespoons of carrageenan to a blender full of warm water (leave a couple of inches of space).
+In advance, I usually make up a couple of containers full by adding about two tablespoons of carrageenan to a blender full of warm water (leaving a couple of inches of space).
 Blend and pour into a tote, about 3 inches deep, which can vary.
 How long the baths last can depend wildly on how enthusiastic and heavy-handed the students are.
 I go through about 1-2 trays a period.
 My setup includes sheets of newspaper to catch the sheet of newly marbled paper and a drying rack close by.
 You do not want the kids to walk with the paper as it drips and the solution on the floor is very very slippery.
-The paints are mixed up ahead of time, about 50% paint and 50% water, shake well.
+The paints are mixed up ahead of time, about 50% paint and 50% water, shaken well.
 I have used baby food jars, eye droppers, or small squeeze tubes.